TezosTaqueria/taqueria/website/docs/intro.md

 - what is the MINIMAL amount of detail necessary in this document?
  -->

-Taqueria is here to help make your Tezos development experience faster and easier.
+Taqueria is here to make your Tezos development experience faster and easier.
 Taqueria understands the Tezos development lifecycle and provides you with a powerful set of tools that take care of common development tasks so you can focus on what matters

 ## What is Taqueria?